PieLabs/pie-docs/developing/using-modules.md

 ## ES6 Imports

-As best practice PIEs should be written using ES6 and using ES6 imports.
+As a best practice PIEs should be written using ES6 and using ES6 imports.

 ```javascript